karelseaat/imagegenerator/README.md

 In order to keep the virtual environment and temporary files out of version control, we have included a `.gitignore` file in this repository.
 You can customize it according to your specific project needs.

+## Code Structure

+The application's logic resides within the `main.py` script.
+The code first loads images from their respective folders and performs necessary operations such as colorization, alignment, and resizing before combining them into a final composite image.

+## Dependencies

+The following dependencies are required to run this application:

+- Pillow (PIP package)

+## Contributing

+If you encounter any issues or have suggestions, please open an issue on the [Issues](https://github.com/yourusername/imagegenerator/issues) tab of this repository.
+We welcome pull requests as well!

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.

 That's all!
 We hope you find the `imagegenerator` useful for your projects.
-If you encounter any issues or have suggestions, please open an issue on this GitHub repository or submit a pull request.
-Happy image compositing!
+Enjoy coding!